Warangal Airport: Revival plans

+On 28 February 2025 - Central government on Friday has approved the development and operationalisation of Warangal International Airport, waiving the exclusivity clause that restricted new airport developments within 150 km of Hyderabad International Airport.

 Infrastructure

-Warangal Airport was the largest airport in the country at the time, with 1875 acre in land, a 2 km runway, a pilot and staff quarters, a pilot training centre and more than one terminal.
+Warangal Airport was the largest airport in the country at the time, with 1875 acre in land, a 1.8 km runway, a pilot and staff quarters, a pilot training centre and more than one terminal.

 Airlines and destinations

-No scheduled commercial air service at this time.
+There is no scheduled commercial air service at this time.

 The Airports Authority of India has included Warangal airport in the list of under-served and unserved airports, suitable for the regional connectivity scheme.